sav-che/TL-2/Authors/Schütt, Bruno {std. B. Schütt}.md

-> [!cite] BHL link: this entry starts at [page 362](https://www.biodiversitylibrary.org/item/104077#page/376/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 362](https://www.biodiversitylibrary.org/page/33333501) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schütt, Bruno (1876-1956), German (Schleswig) botanist; Dr. phil.
-München 1900; further study in Göttingen; teacher's examination 1906; assistant at the botanical garden Göttingen 1906-1907; from 1908-1942 high school teacher at Bremen (on active service 1914-1918) collected in Yugoslavia and Albania 1927-1939; teacher at the Hermann Lietz-Schule, Bieberstein, Rhon 1939-1945; in retirement at Bieberstein and, from 1950, in Bremen. (*B. Schütt*).
+München 1900; further study in Göttingen; teacher's examination 1906; assistant at the botanical garden Göttingen 1906-1907; from 1908-1942 high school teacher at Bremen (on active service 1914-1918) collected in Yugoslavia and Albania 1927-1939; teacher at the Hermann Lietz-Schule, Bieberstein, Rhon 1939-1945; in retirement at Bieberstein and, from 1950, in Bremen.
+**Abbreviated name**: *B. Schütt*

 #### Herbarium and types